Lewisham Adult Safeguarding Pathway

 NICE Guidelines: Safeguarding in Care Homes

-Guidance for reporting Falls Events as Adult Safeguarding Concerns - Oct 2022
+Guidance for Reporting Falls Events as Adult Safeguarding Concerns May 2024

 If there any concerns about the behaviour and conduct of a professional working with an adult at risk of abuse and neglect, then this should be reported as a Safeguarding Concern under the 'Public Interest Duty', and if this work is a regulated activity, then a referral to the Disclosure and Barring Service (DBS) should also be considered: DBS Briefing